 Data Protection at its Best

-With this project, we have met both our lawyers’ needs for an easy-to-use application, and IT’s need for 360-degree protection.
+With this project, we have met both our lawyers’ needs for an easy-to-use application, and IT needs for 360-degree protection.
 Our lawyers are now able to accurately compare lengthy documents and at the click of a button, securely share these with clients via Workshare.
-This brings a number of efficiency gains but also provides Thomson Snell & Passmore LLP’s clients with the confidence that all sensitive information and documents handled by the firm remains secure and fully auditable at all times.
+This brings a number of efficiency gains but also provides Thomson Snell & Passmore LLP’s clients with the confidence that all sensitive information and documents handled by the firm remain secure and fully auditable at all times.

 By Anthony Graham, Head of Information Systems at Thomson Snell & Passmore